-- 13 (c) Not owned by individuals but are in the possession of animal 14 shelters, animal care and control agencies, and other animal welfare 15 organizations. - (2) An individual is "low income" if the individual is a resident of Washington state and certifies or provides evidence that he or she: - 18 (a) Meets the definition of "low-income household" defined in RCW 19 43.185A.010; or - 20 (b) Is eligible for and participates in at least one of the 21 following public assistance programs: - 22 (i) The Washington basic food program administered by the 23 Washington state department of social and health services; - (ii) Basic health administered by the Washington state health care authority; - (iii) Medical assistance programs administered by the Washington state department of social and health services that fall within a household income limitation of two hundred fifty percent of the federal poverty level as defined by the United States department of health and human services; - (iv) Supplemental security income administered by the federal social security administration; or - 33 (v) Any other public assistance program that the secretary 34 determines is sufficient to qualify a person as a low-income 35 individual. - 36 (3) No unowned dog or cat transferred from jurisdictions outside
+- 19 (c) Not owned by individuals but are in the possession of animal 20 shelters, animal care and control agencies, and other animal welfare 21 organizations. - 22 (2) An individual is "low income" if the individual is a resident 23 of Washington state and certifies or provides evidence that he or she: - 24 (a) Meets the definition of "low-income household" defined in RCW 25 43.185A.010; or - 26 (b) Is eligible for and participates in at least one of the 27 following public assistance programs: - 28 (i) The Washington basic food program administered by the 29 department; - 30 (ii) Basic health administered by the Washington state health care 31 authority; - (iii) Medical assistance programs administered by the department that fall within a household income limitation of two hundred fifty percent of the federal poverty level as defined by the United States department of health and human services; - 36 (iv) Supplemental security income administered by the federal social security administration; or

-1 Washington state into this state is eligible for spay or neuter surgery 2 under the program.
+(v) Any other public assistance program that the secretary determines is sufficient to qualify a person as a low-income individual.

-- NEW SECTION.
+- (3) No unowned dog or cat transferred from jurisdictions outside Washington state into this state is eligible for spay or neuter surgery under the program. - NEW SECTION.
 Sec.
 5. (1) Any private veterinarian, private veterinary practice, animal care and control agency, and nonprofit organization whose services include performing spay and neuter surgeries on companion animals is eligible to apply to the department to participate in the program. - (2) Spay and neuter services provided under the program may only be performed by veterinarians licensed under chapter 18.92 RCW. - (3) Participation by spay and neuter surgery providers in the program is voluntary.
 Participating spay and neuter surgery providers may also elect to exclude particular species (dog or cat) and participants may exclude acceptance of feral or free-roaming cats. - (4) Any private veterinarian, private veterinary practice, animal care and control agency, or nonprofit organization that performs companion animal spay and neuter surgeries that is interested in participating in the program must submit an application to the department that includes a schedule listing the fees charged for companion animal sterilization in its normal course of business.
 Applicants must list separate fees for surgical sterilization of female cats, male cats, female dogs within various weight ranges, male dogs within various weight ranges, and for other surgical classifications as the department determines.
 In addition to providing a schedule of fees, applicants that are animal care and control agencies or nonprofit organizations must include reasonable documentation of their direct and indirect costs of performing surgical sterilization. - (5) The department shall reimburse each participating private veterinary spay and neuter surgery provider for companion animal sterilization based upon the provider's normal fee schedule, provided that it does not exceed an amount that the department determines is usual, customary, and reasonable.
 The usual, customary, and reasonable fee limit shall be calculated at the seventieth percentile rate, based upon the department's review of prevailing fees for similar services charged by peer private veterinary practices in Washington state.
 That fee limit is the rate at which seventy percent of private practice prevailing fees do not exceed.
 The department may establish rates of compensation for presurgical examinations and for administration of vaccinations in such a manner and at a level as the department determines is fair and reasonable.